dpnpinto/PintArch/README.md

 --------------------------------------------------------------------------
 #         Pacotes de software utilizados nesta minha versão do Arch

-* grub - Boot  loader que estou a utilizar para carregar o sistema operativo
+* grub - Boot  loader that I use
-* base - Pacote minimo com a versão base do Arch Linux
+* base - base Linux package for Arch Linux
-* base-devel - Pacote base para compilação de software por exemplo do AUR.
+* base-devel - Base developer package.
-* linux - O kernel do Linux e seus modulos
+* linux - Linux kernel
-* linux-firmware - Os ficheiros de Firmware para o Linux
+* linux-firmware - Firmware files
-* networkmanager - Para a gestão de rede
+* networkmanager - The only thing that you need for network managemnent
-* maim - Make Image uma aplicação para Screen shot, melhor que o scrot
+* maim - Make image software, I use to screenshot.
-* vim - O editor de texto que todos deviam saber utilizar, sou do tempo do vi
+* vim - The best editor
-* pcmanfm - Gestor muito leve de ficheiros
+* pcmanfm - GUI light file manager
-* fastfetch - Para mostrar de uma forma simpatica o sistema operativo
+* lf - Terminal file manager
+* fastfetch - Show in a nice what your config
-* htop e btop - visualizar recursos do sistema sistema
+* htop e btop - Visualize system resorces
-* code -Versão open source do VS Code
+* code -Open Source vrsion of  MS VS Studio Code
-* mpv - Reprodutor de multimédia audio/video.
+* mpv - Player audio/video.
-* zathura - Document viewer
+* zathura - Pdf document viewer
-* gdb - Debug programs in Linux
+* gdb - Debug programs for Linux
-* vivaldi - Navegador WWW
+* vivaldi - Web Browser
-* thunderbird - Gestão de Email
+* thunderbird - Email client
 * bat - like cat but with colors
 * lsd - like ls but more control with colors
 * ...
-Tem aqui pelo meio alguns pacotes de software que vou descrever logo que tenha tempo
+Some stuff here, will put when i have time
-* nitrogen - Para a gestão do background.
+* nitrogen - Background image management
-* picom - Para a gestão de transparancia e efeitos.
+* picom - Transparency management
-* lxappearance - Gestão dos temas e icons que pretendo.
+* lxappearance - Get icons and fancy stuff management.
-* rofi - Geestão de execução de aplicações.
-Utilizo porque considero bem menhor que o dmenu
+* rofi - Use for starting aplications in the GUI
-* PintoDWM - Minha versão do DWM (gestor de janelas)
+* PintoDWM - My DWM (Dinamic Windows Management)
-* PintoST - Minha versão do ST (emulador de terminal)
+* PintoST - My terminal, ST (Simple Terminal)
-* PintoDWMBlocks - Minha barra de ferramentas baseada no DWMBlocks
+* PintoDWMBlocks - My task bar based on DWMBlocks